gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [x] update code naming to reflect the fact that AABB's are only first generated right immediately before bvh traversal, and squash down redundant data structures if at all possible
 - [x] fix broken performance by tuple allocation hell, consider switching pairslist to an MVector for values overwrite or trying named tuple shenanigans?
 - [] fix velocity rescaling / substitute with alternative method. fix behavior of interactions and parameterization in order to prevent crazy molecular behavior
+- [] make treeData tuple of refs into an immutable struct so we can use the names instead. update tests to reflect.

 - [] Improve design of the Logger to be compatible with makie
 - [x] Github work flow for a private uhh workspace